dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Formal education will make you a living; self-education will make you a fortune.
+  God is a thought who makes crooked all that is straight.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1006 days)
+## 🌟 Experiences (1007 days)

 ### 🧮 Programming languages